sigsep/sigsep-mus-db/docs/usage.rst

     parallel can then split the input and pipe it into commands in parallel.

-By running only one ``id`` in each python process the dsdtools set can easily be processed with GNU parallel using multiple CPUs without any further modifications to your code:
+By running only one ``id`` in each python process the mustools set can easily be processed with GNU parallel using multiple CPUs without any further modifications to your code: